 The Cuisinart CSO-300, more of a steam oven than a toaster oven, promises to speed up cooking times up to 40 percent by incorporating steam heat.
 We didn’t test it, but this toaster is significantly more expensive than our pick.

-Reviewed.com recently published an article about a prototype for the soon-to-be-released Panasonic Insta-Heat Toaster Oven.
-We spoke with a public relations representative at Panasonic who told us that this model will become available sometime this fall.
-We’re eager to test this toaster oven for our next update.
+In early 2016, Reviewed.com published an article about a prototype for the Panasonic Insta-Heat Toaster Oven.
+At the time, we spoke with a public relations representative at Panasonic who told us that this model will become available sometime in fall 2016.
+But as of summer 2017, the new toaster oven has yet to be released.

 Panasonic has also released the new Countertop Induction Oven NU-HX100S.
 We’d like to test this model for our next update to see how it compares to standard toaster ovens and whether it’s worth the steep price tag.

-The soon-to-be-released June Intelligent Oven boasts an HD camera that monitors your food as it cooks, carbon fiber heating elements, and two convection fans.
-According to the company’s website, the first pre-orders will begin shipping during the 2016 holiday season.
-However, these features and its exorbitant price tag are likely overkill for most home cooks.
+The June Intelligent Oven boasts an HD camera that monitors your food as it cooks, carbon fiber heating elements, and two convection fans.
+However, these features and its exorbitant price are likely overkill for most home cooks.
+It’s available now, and we’ll try to get one in for our next round of testing.

 This button turns on the stereo.